-Marijuana May Impact Child Custody Cases
+Legal Marijuana and Child Custody Cases

 From a strictly legal, letter-of-the-law perspective, marijuana use parallels alcohol.
 Simple causal use shouldn’t have a negative impact on your custody claims.
 But, like with alcohol, if it becomes a problem, or potentially puts your children in harm’s way, it may become an issue.

 It’s become much more common; with pot shops popping up all over the place, it’s a normal part of the landscape.
 They look like the professional businesses that they are.
 But that doesn’t always change the public’s mind.

-Many people view drinking a beer around your kids much differently than smoking a joint around your kids.
-This also brings up issues of second-hand smoke similar to smoking cigarettes near children, but it’s similar for vaping, tinctures, and other delivery methods.
+Many people view drinking a beer around your kids much differently than smoking a joint around them.
+This also brings up issues of second-hand smoke similar to smoking cigarettes near children.
+There are also vaping, tinctures, and other delivery methods to consider.

 Basically, the reaction varies from one person to the next.
 Your social circle may not give cannabis use a second thought.
 Other people, however, may not hold the same views.

 Child custody disputes often become stressful and combative, with each side looking for any advantage.
 If it gets that far, your ex may very well present the fact you use marijuana to paint you and your parenting ability in a negative light.

 Related Reading: I Pay Child Support, but My Ex Denies Visitation.
 Is that Legal?

 As we’ve said, using recreational cannabis alone shouldn’t ruin your custody claims.
 It may well play a part, but it shouldn’t derail everything.

 - Don’t leave paraphernalia lying around where your children have access to it.